theeye-io/awscli-theeye/README.md

 ## Operations supported by custom scripting
 ### EBS Handle - Supports serveral actions such as: Volume Backup / Snapshots deletion / Attach snapshot as a new volume /

-### Create an AMI from Snapshot and Cleanup unused Volumes
+### I.E for Volume Backup,

-usage: I.E for Volume Backup
+Snapshot all volumes for instances that matches,It requires an instance tag

 ```sh
 docker run -it --rm\